Get the full stakeholder briefing.

 Data Points to Monitor

-- Population growth data and interprovincial migration statistics
+- Population growth and immigration statistics quarterly

-- Affordable Housing Partnership Program procurement announcements
+- Affordable Housing Partnership Program procurement notices and contract awards

-- Continuing Care Capital Program tender releases
+- Continuing Care Capital Program procurement timelines